rossgk2/techblogs/The command line.md

 ### CMD style and PowerShell style

-* In CMD-style command, `/` is used to denote named arguments.
+* In CMD-style shell command, `/` is used to denote named arguments.
-* In PowerShell-style command, `-` is used to denote named arguments.
+* In PowerShell-style shell command, `-` is used to denote named arguments.
 * Some CMD-style and PowerShell-style commands support both long-form named arguments and short-form named arguments.
 Combining short-form named arguments in the Unix style is not supported for such commands[^4].
 * Other CMD-style and PowerShell-style commands support short-form named arguments and also Unix-style combination of short-form named arguments, but not long-form named arguments[^4].